China employment contracts: the questions we get

 4. How easy it is to terminate an already signed China employment contract?

 Not easy at all.
 It is generally difficult to terminate an employee during his or her contract term and, contrary to popular belief, this includes employees on probation.
 Under Chinese law, a probation period is part of the contract term and once you bring someone on as your employee in China it is difficult to terminate them.
-See Terminating a China Employee: Why YOUR Rules and Regulations are Key.

 5. Will an open-term employment contract make it so we cannot terminate an employee until his or her statutory retirement age?